MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-virtual-machines-in-azure-portal.md

     1. **Memory type** – Specify the memory type as static or dynamic.

-    1. **Enable guest management** - By default, guest management is enabled.
+    1. **Enable guest management** - Select the checkbox to enable guest management.
 You can install extensions on VMs where the guest management is enabled.

         > [NOTE!]
         > - You can't enable guest management via Azure portal if the Arc VM is already created.